 Due to changes to the enrolment process for New South Wales public schools, there are important new requirements for collecting student information that you - as a parent or caregiver - need to be aware of.
-This sheet outlines the new information requirements and the responsibilities of the Department of Education and Training in ensuring the collection, privacy, and protection of this information.
+This sheet outlines the new information requirements and the responsibilities of the Department of Education in ensuring the collection, privacy, and protection of this information.

 Ensuring the safety of our students, staff and school visitors

-The Department of Education and Training has an obligation to ensure that we provide a safe working environment for our staff and students.
+The Department of Education has an obligation to ensure that we provide a safe working environment for our staff and students.
 To this end, we are required to obtain and use, as appropriate, information to ensure both the health and safety of our employees at work and of others who come onto Departmental sites, such as students, parents and members of the school community.

 In this context, it is reasonable that Principals have available to them, prior to enrolment procedures being completed, information that is relevant to the assessment of a prospective student.

 In addition to collecting information relating to student and family details, the Application to Enrol in a NSW Government School form collects information on the student's previous history, including any history of suspension or expulsion relating to violent behaviour.
 This information is used by the school to conduct a risk assessment.